Pervomaisk, Mykolaiv Oblast: History

-In World War II, Pervomaisk was occupied by the Axis Powers in 1941 and was divided between German occupation authorities on the east bank (Bohopol and Olviopol) and the Romanian-occupied region of Transnistria to the west (Holta).
+In World War II, Pervomaisk was occupied by the Axis powers in 1941 and was divided between German occupation authorities on the east bank (Bohopol and Olviopol) and the Romanian-occupied region of Transnistria to the west (Holta).
 Holta served as the center of the Golta judeţ (district) of Transnistria.
 Pervomaisk had been more than 1/3 Jewish before the war but most were murdered during the occupation.
+The Germans operated a subcamp of the Stalag 305 prisoner-of-war camp in the city.